You know what DOA means, don't you?

 Dead.
 On.
 Arrival.

 And it's what you will be, as a business owner trying to do everything all of the time, if you don't learn the other meaning of the acronym DOA.

 Delegate.
 Outsource.
 Automate.

-It's the only sensible way to run an MSP these days, whether you are a one man band with help, or have 80 staff.
+It's the only sensible way to run an MSP in 2023, whether you are a one man band with help, or have 80 staff.